-Walkers are small metal stands that the patient leans on when walking from place to place.
-They are used for patients who have difficulty with balance or are weak and need additional support.
-Of all the types of assisting walking devices, walkers offer the greatest amount of stability because they provide four points of support.
-Some walkers have wheels and are pushed around, some are moved by lifting, and others have seats attached so that the patient may rest when necessary.
-The type of walker is ordered by the doctor and usually obtained from a medical supply company.
-The physical therapist will instruct the patient and caregiver about the proper technique when using the walker.
-Listed below are some basic guidelines that the patient should follow to use the walker correctly and safely.
+The first thing to remember, walkers, are small metal stands that the patient leans on when walking from place to place.
+Another critical point, they are used for patients who have difficulty with balance or are weak and need additional support.
+Also, of all the types of assisting walking devices, walkers offer the most significant amount of stability because they provide four points of support.
+In addition, some walkers have wheels and are pushed around, some are moved by lifting, and others have seats attached so that the patient may rest when necessary.
+As a result, the type of walker is ordered by the doctor and usually obtained from a medical supply company.
+Finally, the physical therapist will instruct the patient and caregiver about the proper technique when using the walker.

-- All four legs of the walker are on the floor in a level position before taking a step; this technique will provide a solid base of support.
+- All four legs of the walker are on the floor in a level position before taking a step; this technique will provide a solid support base.

 - The walker without wheels is advanced by picking it up and moving it forward while standing still; this technique will help keep the body in proper position and balance.